moikot/slack-spy-bot/README.md

 # How to use

-Assuming that you've already added the bot to your Slack applications, and it successfully connected you Slack, you should be able to issue the following commands:
+Assuming that you've already added the bot to your Slack applications, and it successfully connected to your Slack, you should be able to issue the following commands:

 * To start spying on a user